 Setting up Vivaria using Docker Compose

-We've tested that this works on Linux, macOS and Windows.
+We've tested that this works on Linux and macOS.
+Windows may require some additional setup.

-We recommend OrbStack over Docker Desktop.
-OrbStack runs containers with faster filesystem I/O and lower memory usage than Docker Desktop.
+- macOS: We recommend OrbStack for better filesystem performance and lower memory usage compared to Docker Desktop.

 curl -fsSL https://raw.githubusercontent.com/METR/vivaria/main/scripts/install.sh | bash -